MissionLiberty/cfet.ee/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: The Centre for Free Economic thought
+title: The Centre for Free Economic Thought
 ---

 The Centre for Free Economic Thought is the Estonian Business School’s think tank devoted to the study of free markets in the classical liberal and Austrian Economics traditions.